CucciPro/proj2-group6-1/README.md

 1. Clone repo : git clone <this_repo>
 1. Change directory into the repo directory created from the clone command : cd <repo_directory>
 1. Initialize npm : npm init -y
-1. Install packages : npm install express express-session sequelize mysql2 express-handlebars dotenv bcrypt
+1. Install packages : npm install express express-session sequelize mysql2 express-handlebars connect-session-sequelize dotenv bcrypt
 1. If you don't have nodemon installed globally already, do that now.
 If you do, skip this step : npm install -g nodemon
 1. Install nodemon as dev dependency for this repo (if not installed globally you will encounter an error, install globally first [command found in step above]) : npm install --save-dev nodemon
 1. Create a .env file in the root directory and add values for DB_NAME, DB_USER, and DB_PW